Manitej66/tutorials/java/oops/constructor.md

 ### Rules for creating constructor

-- All constrcutors of a class must have same name as the class in which it is created
+- All construcutors of a class must have same name as the class in which it is created
 - A constructor in java cannot be abstract, final and static
 - Constructors don't have a return type